 Ifthere is one thing that can help you reverse this problem, it’s Deep Work.

-And jump in to acommitment to regular distraction free work sessions on a daily or weeklybasis.
+And jump in to a commitment to regular distraction free work sessions on a daily or weekly basis.

-Doing so could mean the difference between an average and unhappy life versus a fulfilled andphenomenal one.
+Doing so could mean the difference between an average and unhappy life versus a fulfilled and phenomenal one.

 To learn more information about the benefits of deep focus, check out Deep Work: Rules for Focused Success in a Distracted World.

 If you enjoyed this book review and you are looking to learn more key lessons and insights from all of the best self-development and non-fiction books without sacrificing too much time from your schedule, try Blinkist.